 No more foreign troops, says NA

-May 12, 2015-The Nepal Army, which has been leading search-and-rescue operations since the April 25 Great Earthquake, has said that it does not need any further foreign military support as its existing resources for airlift capacity were adequate.
+The Nepal Army, which has been leading search-and-rescue operations since the April 25 Great Earthquake, has said that it does not need any further foreign military support as its existing resources for airlift capacity were adequate.

 As search-and-rescue, the first phase of disaster response, is almost over, there is no need for further foreign military support, said Maj Gen Binoj Basnyat at a press meet at Army headquarters on Monday.
 Basnyat, who has been coordinating the NA’s “Operation Sankat Mochan”, said that the priority is now relief and humanitarian support, along with rehabilitation and reconstruction.

 On Sunday, US Ambassador to Nepal Peter J Bodde had said at a conference for a select group of journalists that more US troops, along with two UH-1 ‘Huey’ helicopters, would be arriving in Nepal for relief distribution.
 Maj Gen Basnyat, however, said he was unaware of any arrival of additional US troops and helicopters.
 “We don’t need them now,” he said.

 Envoy Bodde had claimed that 50 new trained army personnel would be working in coordination with the Nepal Army, under its Multinational Military Coordination Centre.
 Currently, 286 US Air Force personnel are in Nepal, along with four Osprey and three UH-1 helicopters.

 A high-level Army official said that if the US insists on bringing more troops, they will meet the same fate as that of the British military.
 Three British Chinook choppers had to return home from New Delhi after the Nepal government refused permission to enter the country on the grounds that they were “not needed”.